 We can help.
 The treatment team — including the therapists, nurses, doctors and others at Center for Change — has training and experience in treating not only eating disorders but other co-existing disorders.
 We have extensive experience treating depression, anxiety, OCD, PTSD, trauma, abuse, cross addictions and relationship problems as well.

 Do I have to have an eating disorder to receive treatment at Center for Change?

 Yes, we are a specialized treatment center for eating disorders.
-While we treat co-occurring disorders such as depression, anxiety, OCD, bipolar and substance abuse, all patients in 24-hour care at the Center have a significant eating disorder.
+While we treat co-occurring disorders such as depression, anxiety, OCD, bipolar and trauma, all patients in 24-hour care at the Center have a significant eating disorder.

 Can I exercise while in treatment?